Koles2004/SocialNetwork/README.md

 Application for users, who like chat in social networks.

-This application will be hosted soon.
+This application is hosted http://sn.somee.com/

 Technologies:
 - ASP.NET MVC;